ytakano/autoware_core/planning/autoware_velocity_smoother/README.md

 #### Apply lateral acceleration limit

 It applies the velocity limit to decelerate at the curve.
-It calculates the velocity limit from the curvature of the reference trajectory and the maximum lateral acceleration `max_lateral_accel`.
+For each point in the trajectory, it will find the maximum velocity, so that the lateral acceleration is under the thresholds defined by `lateral_acceleration_limits` and `velocity_thresholds`.
+If the trajectory speed is larger than the computed max velocity, it will try to decelerate at the curve.
 The velocity limit is set as not to fall under `min_curve_velocity`.

 Note: velocity limit that requests larger than `nominal.jerk` is not applied.
 In other words, even if a sharp curve is planned just in front of the ego, no deceleration is performed.

 #### Apply steering rate limit

-It calculates the desired steering angles of trajectory points. and it applies the steering rate limit.
-If the (`steering_angle_rate` > `max_steering_angle_rate`), it decreases the velocity of the trajectory point to acceptable velocity.
+It calculates the desired steering angles of trajectory points, and it applies the steering rate limit.
+For each point in the curve, it will find the maximum velocity that satisfy the steering rate limit defined by `steering_angle_rate_limits` and `velocity_thresholds`.
+If the trajectory speed is larger than the computed max velocity, it will try to decelerate at the curve.

 #### Resample trajectory